hertzphoto/RomaFototeca/README.md

 # RomaFototeca
-Data and documentation from the Photographic Collection of the Bibliotheca Hertziana, Max Planck Institute for Art History
+Data and documentation from the Photographic Collection of the Bibliotheca Hertziana, Max Planck Institute for Art History, Rome, Italy